 Yet they entice with unspoken mystery.

-With dark ambiance and stillness.
+With dark ambiance and silence.

 No birds fly here.

-Little sign of life, barring the trees themselves
+Little sign of life,

 And the spiders burrowing in the leafy peat.